JohanTokarskij/OpenWeatherMapAPI-ETL-Docker-Airflow-MySQL-Python/README.md

 - Activate the virtual environment: `venv\Scripts\activate` on Windows or `source venv/bin/activate` on Linux/macOS
 4. Install the required dependencies: `pip install -r requirements.txt`
 5. Run `docker-compose up -d` in terminal to download and start the containers.
 6. Run `python setup_mysql.py` to set up MySQL.
+Proceed to the next step after getting confirmatinon 'Initialization of MySQL is complete'.
 7. Run `python setup_airflow.py` to set up Apache Airflow.
+After getting confirmation **'Initialization of airflow-webserver is complete'** and **'Initialization of airflow-webscheduler is complete'** the initial setup is done.

 ### To schedule Airflow logging:
 1. Navigate to `http://localhost:8080/`.